Funkenjaeger/electronic-leadscrew/README.md

 gears or gearbox on a metalworking lathe with a stepper motor controlled electronically based on an encoder on the lathe spindle.
 The electronic controller allows setting different virtual gear ratios for feeds and threading.

+## Changes from original Clough42 code

+What I'm working on is moving all the time-critical motion-related code (encoder, stepper drive) over to the Control Law Accelerator (CLA) coprocessor available in the TI F280049C microcontroller.
+The CLA is a specialized, floating-point, task-oriented coprocessor optimized for functions like motion control.
+The main motivation here, aside from being a more elegant solution, is to enable the integration of proper acceleration-limited (trapezoidal) motion control without worrying about whether the extra math will overburden the main CPU.
+That's not necessarily an issue for the baseline use case where the leadscrew always follows the spindle, but I expect it would become problematic if one were to integrate more advanced features that require abruptly starting or stopping the leadscrew while the spindle is running - like threading/feeding up to a hard shoulder with automatic stop.

 ![Silkscreened Control Panel](https://raw.githubusercontent.com/clough42/electronic-leadscrew/master/docs/images/CPKit.jpg)

 ## License and Disclaimer